glencoesoftware/omero-ms-image-region/README.md

 Parallel timings tend to be off since a given image processes in wildly varying amounts of time, but the whole process is parallelized based on the number of CPUS/jobs.
+`memofile-regen-status` must be run from above the rslt directory as it relies on relative locations to calculate it's statistics.

+Output Files / Total Images is the overall progress.
+Processed Images have 3 states, OK (memofile was successfully generated), Skip (memofile did not need to be regenerated but otherwise was fine), and Fail (something failed with the memofile regenration).

+Failures do not halt the total regeneration process, in general failures are usually due to data being removed from the filesystem but not from the OMERO database.
+Large numbers of failures should be investigated but low percentages can generally be accepted.

+Parallel creates 3 files for each job it starts, a `seq` file that is a sequence numbers, `stdout` and `stderr`.
+The memoizer java program will output the status (OK, Skip, Fail) and timings (if appropriate) along with the image id to `stdout`.
+Any errors will be outputted to `stderr`.
+So to check the first jobs's error output you would look at `rslt.20250120.288193/1/input.000/stderr`.
+Jobs are based on their input file so 000-999 depending on the number of images and the batch size.

 Development Installation
 ========================